rpiazza87/imres/README.md

 ### 4. Results

-The third notebook of the repository **imres_train** initiates a mask rcnn network with the weights from the MSCOCO project and loads two datasets, one for training and another for validation, with the images and ground truth bounding boxes assigned to each set via the previous splitting algorithm.
+The third notebook of the repository **imres_train** initiates a mask rcnn network with the weights from the MSCOCO project and loads two datasets, one for training and another for validation, with the images and ground truth bounding boxes that were assigned to each set by the previous splitting algorithm.

 Different combinations of training arrangements can be specified.
 The Figure below exemplifies a training sequence consisting of 4 epochs to train only the final layer of the network, adopting a larger learning rate, then 10 epochs to train all layers using a slightly smaller learning rate and, finally, 6 epochs to again train all layers now with a much smaller learning rate.
 Data augmentation and dropout were not used in this intance.
 The kernel was run on Colab with GPU, using batch size of 6 (larger batches than this tended to lead to OOM errors).